 Querying value TEXTURE_COMPRESSED_IMAGE_SIZE returns the size (in ubytes) of the compressed texture image that would be returned by GetCompressedTexImage (section 6.1.4).
-Querying TEXTURE_COMPRESSED_IMAGE-SIZE is not allowed on texture images with an uncompressed internal format or on proxy targets and will result in an INVALID OPERATION error if attempted.
+Querying TEXTURE_COMPRESSED_IMAGE-SIZE is not allowed on texture images with an uncompressed internal format or on proxy targets and will result in an INVALID_OPERATION error if attempted.

-Queries of value TEXTURE_BORDER, TEXTURE_WIDTH, TEXTURE_HEIGHT, and TEXTURE_DEPTH return the border width, width, height, and depth as specified when the image array was created.
-The internal format of the image array is queried as TEXTURE_INTERNAL_FORMAT, or as TEXTURE_COMPONENTS for compatibility with GL version 1.0.
+Queries of value TEXTURE_BORDER, TEXTURE_INTERNAL_FORMAT, TEXTURE_WIDTH, TEXTURE_HEIGHT, and TEXTURE_DEPTH return the border width, internal format, width, height, and depth, respectively, as specified when the image array was created.
+The internal format of the image array may also be queried as TEXTURE_COMPONENTS for compatibility with GL version 1.0.